-The site contains nineteen allotments (sixteen parcels), which are owned or controlled by the Applicant.
+The site contains nineteen allotments (sixteen parcels), which are owned by the Applicant.
 The amalgamation of the nineteen allotments has taken significant effort and enables a wholistic redevelopment to occur with a unified public domain.
 The amalgamated site provides a unique opportunity which is rarely possible given the challenges of site amalgamations.

-The urban design rationale report prepared by Roberts Day identifies that without the site fulfilling this role, it will be continue to be perceived as 'lost space' - a traffic island at best - contributing nothing to the evolution of the precinct as a better place.
+The urban design rationale report prepared by Roberts Day aptly describes the present day Fiveways Triangle as a 'lost space' - a traffic island at best - contributing nothing to the evolution of the precinct as a better place.
+The planning proposal will facilitate the redevelopment of the Fiveways Triangle as a coherent whole and will remedies this situation.